-A team that works remotely needs good connectivity, which implies having the necessary platforms to communicate and work from where they are.
+A remote team needs good connectivity, which implies having the necessary platforms and tools, like a VoIP phone system for business to communicate and work from where they are.

 That is why programs such as Zoom, Hip Chat, Slack, Discord, Skype, or Microsoft Teams are used for individual and group meetings and presentations and talks through shared screen mode.